-- Answer to the question: MGS Annual Return Required? (see page 24 of this guide for further information) - · Corporation's Legal Name and Mailing Address - Taxation Year End Date - Ontario Corporations Tax Account No. (MOF) - Taxation Year Start Date - Answer to the question: Has address changed since last filed CT23 Return?
-If yes, please indicate the date of change. - · Date of Corporation's Incorporation or Amalgamation - Ontario Corporation No. (MGS) - Canada Revenue Agency Business Number - Jurisdiction Incorporated - If the corporation was not incorporated in Ontario, the date business activity commenced and ceased (if applicable) in Ontario - Note: If there has been a taxation year end change approved by Canada Revenue Agency, please attach a copy of the approval to the return.
+- Answer to the question: MGS Annual Return Required? (see page 23 of this guide for further information) - Corporation's Legal Name and Mailing Address - Ontario Corporations Tax Account No. (MOF)

+- Taxation Year Start Date - · Taxation Year End Date - Answer to the question: Has address changed since last filed CT23 Return?
+If yes, please indicate the date of change. - Date of Corporation's Incorporation or Amalgamation - Ontario Corporation No. (MGS refer to the articles of incorporation) - Canada Revenue Agency Business Number - · Jurisdiction Incorporated (in full, no abbreviations) - If the corporation was not incorporated in Ontario, the date business activity commenced and ceased (if applicable) in Ontario

+Note: If there has been a taxation year end change approved by Canada Revenue Agency, please attach a copy of the approval to the return.